Human Body Facts

 Paleontologists believe Gallimimus had feathers like its Ornithomimus relatives.

 Paleontologist Richard A. Thulborn estimated the Gallimimus could have a top running speed of 34 mph.

-The Gallimimu used it speed to evade and escape predators.
+The Gallimimus used its speed to evade and escape predators.

-The Gallimimus was featured in the 1993 movie Jurassic Park, a move adaption of Michael Crichton 1990 novel Jurassic Park.
+The Gallimimus was featured in the 1993 movie Jurassic Park, a move adaption of Michael Crichton's 1990 novel Jurassic Park.

-Unlike depicted in the movie Jurassic Park, the Gallimimus was shown in a herd.
+In the movie Jurassic Park, the Gallimimus was shown in a herd.
 There is no evidence proving that Gallimimus gathered in herds.

 More Dinosaur Facts